 The Council collects business rates in its area based on local rateable values multiplied by a uniform rate prescribed by Central Government.
 However, the objective of the new scheme was to allow local authorities to benefit from supporting local business growth by retaining a proportion of increases in business rates retained income above a baseline funding level, to invest in local services, subject to a Central Government growth levy.
 Safety net arrangements have also been established to compensate those authorities where retained income falls below a certain threshold.
-Elmbridge is due to receive a safety payment as retained income due to the authority was lower than its funding baseline level.

 Revenue growth under the new scheme is shared between Central Government, Elmbridge and Surrey County in the ratio 50:40:10.
-The 40% share of growth accruing to Elmbridge is then subject to a Central Government levy applied at a rate of 50%, so that in practice Elmbridge is permitted to retain 20% of any business rates growth of its share of retained income above its 2016/17 baseline funding level of £2.1 million (2015/16 £2.1 million).
+The 40% share of growth accruing to Elmbridge is then subject to a Central Government levy applied at a rate of 50%, so that in practice Elmbridge is permitted to retain 20% of any business rates growth of its share of retained income above its 2017/18 baseline funding level of £2.2 million (2016/17 £2.1 million).
 The baseline funding level rises each year in line with the change in the business rates multiplier.
-In 2015/16 the Council entered into a pool with Surrey County Council and three other district Councils in Surrey.
-As a result of entering the pool the Council will retain an extra £1.0m of business rates which would otherwise have been paid to Central Government.
-Elmbridge are not in a pool in 2016/17.
+In 2017/18 the Council entered into a pool with Surrey County Council, London Borough of Croydon and four other district Councils in Surrey.
+As a result of entering the pool the Council will retain an extra £0.5 million of business rates which would otherwise have been paid to Central Government.